JEP draft: Code reflection (Incubator)

 Op.ofMethod with a given Method instance, which returns an optional instance

-of the code model, a root code element.
-The root code element models the method
+of the code model, a code element modeling the method declaration (see

 We access the code model of a reflectable lambda expression by invoking the